ssurucu/SWE544_2015Fall_Project2/README.md

 5) Commit:0f04003 11/01/2016 - Server side Ticket and User classes are defined, when a client connects Server creates a ticket for the user with random number between 1-99

-6) Commit:         11/01/2016 - Server is picking up number from the numbers list and returns it.
+6) Commit:c60aa36 11/01/2016 - Server is picking up number from the numbers list and returns it.
 Client side command is available now, for testing protocol rules

+6) Commit:        12/01/2016 - Broadcast message in server has been defined.
+Server-multiple client messaging added